kgururaj/GenomicsDB_wiki/Producing-GVCFs-from-TileDB.md

 Get the right branch of the TileDB repo.

     git checkout broad_gvcf
-    #make sure you have the new gcc version in your PATH
+    #make sure you have the right gcc version in your PATH
     #release mode - O3, NDEBUG - assertions disabled
     make MPIPATH=/opt/mvapich2-2.2a/bin/ BCFTOOLSDIR=<bcftools_dir> HTSDIR=<htslib_dir> RAPIDJSON_INCLUDE_DIR=<rapidjson_dir>/include/ BUILD=release -j 8
     #debug mode - assertions enabled, can use gdb for stepping
     make MPIPATH=/opt/mvapich2-2.2a/bin/ BCFTOOLSDIR=<bcftools_dir> HTSDIR=<htslib_dir> RAPIDJSON_INCLUDE_DIR=<rapidjson_dir>/include/ BUILD=debug -j 8

 Other compilation options include DO_PROFILING=1, VERBOSE=1

 ## Running the program
 * Currently, the program has been tested on a single node only without MPI.